marc-shade/Ollama-Workbench/README.md

 - 💾 **Save/Load Sessions:** Save your chat history and workspace for later use, or load previously saved sessions.

 ### ⚙️ Workflow
+- 🧠 **Brainstorm:** Level up with Brainstorm mode!
+Create a finely-tuned team of agents to brainstorm your ideas and concepts.
-- 🚀 **Manage Projects:** Create, manage, and run projects with multiple AI agents.
+- 🚀 **Projects:** Create, manage, and run projects with multiple AI agents.
 Each agent can be configured with a specific model, agent type, metacognitive type, voice type, corpus, temperature, and max tokens.
 You can add tasks to projects, assign them to agents, and run the agents to generate outputs for each task. **You can even enter a plain-english description of your project, and the AI will create tasks, agents, and assign the agents to the tasks for you!**
-- ✨ **Manage Agent Prompts:** Create, edit, and delete custom prompts for Agent Type, Metacognitive Type, and Voice Type.
+- ✨ **Prompts:** Create, edit, and delete custom prompts for Agent Type, Metacognitive Type, and Voice Type.
 You can also download and upload prompt JSON files for easy sharing and backup.

 ### 🗄️ Document
 - 🗂️ **Manage Corpus:** Create, edit, and delete corpus from files.